Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Theoretical model

-It also follows from \eqref{eq_a_eff} that the coupling between an infinite number of scatterers within the lattice leads to the renormalization of their acoustic multipole response $\mathbf{a}^{\rm eff} = \left[ \mathbf{I} - \mathbf{T}(\omega) \mathbf{\Sigma}'(\omega,\mathbf{k}_{\parallel}) \right]^{-1}\mathbf{a}$.
-The scattered (radiated) pressure field in a lattice is a superposition of the fields emitted by an infinite number of particles on the lattice [see, \textit{e.g.}, Eq.~\eqref{eq_p_lattice}].
-When the determinant of $\mathbf{T}_{\rm eff}^{-1}$ in~\eqref{eq_mse_lattice_2} approaches zero, we observe resonant features in the lattice spectrum.
-A detailed discussion of these features, related to the lattice eigenmodes~\cite{Necada2021Jan,Li2024Aug,Beutel2024Apr}, is given in Section~\ref{sec:bic}.
+It also follows from Eq.~\eqref{eq_a_eff} that the coupling between an infinite number of scatterers within a metasurface leads to the renormalization of their acoustic multipole response $\mathbf{a}^{\rm eff} = \left[ \mathbf{I} - \mathbf{T}(\omega) \mathbf{\Sigma}'(\omega,\mathbf{k}_{\parallel}) \right]^{-1}\mathbf{a}$.
+The scattered (radiated) pressure field for a metasurface is a superposition of the fields emitted by an infinite number of particles on the lattice [see, \textit{e.g.}, Eq.~\eqref{eq_p_lattice}].
+When the determinant of $\mathbf{T}_{\rm eff}^{-1}$ in Eq.~\eqref{eq_mse_lattice_2} approaches zero, we observe resonant features in the spectrum of the metasurface.
+A detailed discussion of these features, related to the lattice eigenmodes~\cite{Necada2021Jan,Li2024Aug,Beutel2024Apr}, is given in Sec.~\ref{sec:bic}.